 Credit is something that schools don’t talk enough about, and it’s up to the parents to teach it to their kids.
 Many young adults find themselves in a troubling position when they get older, and they need to make a large purchase.
 They’re in this position because no one ever taught them about establishing good credit.

 Teach your kids why it’s important to pay bills on time, never fall behind, and always use credit cards wisely.
 You must teach your children that they can only use a credit card for something they can buy on their own.
+Cards can offer ways to save for families, and you can teach them that effectively.

 Now is the time to teach them about interest rates and why they should look for low interest and manage credit with high interest.

 By teaching them, you’re enabling them to look at a credit card offer when they start coming and understand the interest rate and the potential consequence of leaving an outstanding balance on that card after the due date.
+This will help them understand how to utilize their first credit cards as teenagers or when they apply for credit cards when they are college students.

 5. Help with Balancing Checkbooks